-- 4. the total number of ACK's transmitted successfully - 5. the total number of ACK's received successfully - 6. the total number of ACK's received with errors - 7. the total number of duplicate frames received.
+- 5. the total number of ACK's received successfully - 6. the total number of ACK's received with errors - 7. the total number of duplicate frames received.

-You must provide the total execution time for each running client.
+You must provide the server response time for each message issued by a running client.